ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/fbdc21a2-56e7-4f8a-9159-f5c4c3f0f51a)

 Hit "Next" to move on to "Domain Controller Options", then set your Directory Services Restore Mode password.
-Then keep clicking "Next" until you arrive at the "Prerequisites Check" page.
+Select "Next" for the following pages until you arrive at "Prerequisites Check".
 If all checks out, you should see a small banner at the top of the window saying as much:

 ![image](https://github.com/user-attachments/assets/bfa743ff-76c2-45c4-ab19-4e6c915d028e)

-That's your green light to go ahead and hit "Install" and wait for that to come to a close.
-You will be logged out since the device has to restart.
-Upon logging back in, since your virtual machine is now properly a domain controller, your initial credentials won't work.
-You'll have to add your domain name and a backslash to the front of your username (mydomain.com\example).
-Your password will still remain as it was.
-Log in as described above, and then we'll move on to Internal Configuration.
+That's your green light to go ahead and hit "Install" then wait for that to come to a close.
+To enforce the changes, your virtual machine will restart and you will subsequently be logged out.
+Upon logging back in, your initial credentials won't work.
+You'll have to add your domain name and a backslash to the front of your username (mydomain.com\example.username).
+Your password will remain as it was.
+Log in as described above, and we'll move on to Internal Configuration.

 # Internal Configuration